ktdocker90/vinacart-docs-en/source/intro-layout-blocks.rst

 =====================
-Sử dụng layout blocks
+Using layout blocks
 =====================

-Danh sách blocks bạn có thể sử dụng:
+List of blocks you can use:

 - customer
 - menu